dfrappart/dfrappart.github.io/_posts/2024-02-07-What_if_I_want_to_see_Network_logs_in_Azure_part2.markdown

 ## 4. Wrapping it up

-So now we do have an idea on how to get infiormaiton on our flows.
+So now we do have an idea on how to get information on our flows.

 The first thing to know is that everything is about logs.
 In this case, Flow logs, rather thatn diagnostic settings logs, even if we can get a bunch of nice informations with those.

 Second, we need to know and have access to a log analytics workspace (or another log sink on which the flow logs are sent, in thise case, we have to find another way of querying the logs and everything I showed is false ^^).

-Graphical report and dashboard can be generated with Azure Monitor dashboards and Workbooks.
-Generating those dashboardcan however be cumbersome.
+Graphical reports and dashboards can be generated with Azure Monitor dashboards and Workbooks.
+Generating those dashboards/workbooks can however be cumbersome.
 Hopefully, there are some resources on the community to help us getting started.

 Now, since part 1 of the article, I mentionned also Azure Firewall, but it was already too much for this one so I'll talk about that antoehr time.